-But how exactly does one make a 'good' app icon?
+So how exactly does one make a 'good' app icon?
 What does that even mean?
 Fear not, I've put together some tips and advice to help answer these questions, and guide you on your way to great app icon design.
+There's also a video to accompany this tutorial, which you'll find below too.

 What is an app icon?